 1. Low-carb diet

 Limiting your intake of foods high in carbohydrates will go a long way to cut down your high insulin levels.
 If you fail to watch your carb intake; your body will continue to produce insulin at high rates.
-With a reduction in carb consumption is reduction in insulin levels which will eventually lead to weight loss.
+With a reduction in carb consumption is a reduction in insulin levels which will eventually lead to weight loss.

 Additionally, stay away from foods high in added sugar and refined carbs such as cakes, cookies, candy, and fast food.
 They can increase blood sugar levels, and eventually lead to weight gain.
 A high intake of sugar in any form will increase insulin levels and perpetuate insulin resistance.